arputtick/dataism/README.md

    * https://www.youtube.com/watch?v=ch2ubo7fC84 - News Story, Dazzle Club, London
    * https://www.youtube.com/watch?v=ufAlSgXIPB4 - Video About Clearview AI

+**Week 3:**
+* Work through Jupyter notebooks on Supervised Learning and the assignment on Linear Regression
+* Explore the USC Center for AI for Society projects: https://cais.usc.edu/projects
+   * In particular: Substance abuse/HIV prevention
+   * There are videos giving a brief overview of each project

  ---

 ## References and Resources